How To Buy Repossessed Cars, Where and Why

 2. Inquire or Call Us

 If you have any questions, you can call the hotline at 0927-887-6400 or email firstname.lastname@example.org.
-There's also an online chat program directly on the page.
+There's also an online chat program directly on the page, kindly press the chat now button.

 3. Schedule Inspection